Grandmother's Own Quilt Block Tutorial

 Step 12:

-Sew the patches together as shown in the picture below.
+Sew the units together as shown in the picture below.
 My points didn't match up perfectly but really close - good enough for me.
 You probably can't even tell in the photo.

 grandmothers own 12